nishgowda/Mini-FS/README.md

 ```

 ### Replicating workers
-You can also create a new worker that starts as a clone of another with the `CLONE` flag.
+You can also create a new worker that starts as a clone of another through the `clone` endpoint.
 ```
-CLONE=1 MASTER=3000 ./main.sh worker 3003
+curl --X localhost:3002/clone/1
 ```
 This allows the new worker on 3002 to copy the contents of the worker with index 1.